loopbackio/loopback.io/pages/en/lb2/Validating-model-data.md

 ```

 {% include tip.html content="

-The validation methods are invoked when you call the [`isValid()`](http://apidocs.strongloop.com/loopback-datasource-juggler/#validatable-prototype-isvalid)
+The validation methods are invoked when you call the
-method on a model instance, and automatically each time model instance is created or updated.
+[`isValid()`](http://apidocs.strongloop.com/loopback-datasource-juggler/#validatable-prototype-isvalid) method on a model instance, and automatically each time model instance is created or updated.
 You don't have to call `isValid()` to validate data.

-To enforce validation constraints when calling [`upsert()`](http://apidocs.strongloop.com/loopback/#persistedmodel-upsert), ensure that `validateUpsert`
+To enforce validation constraints when calling
-option is set to `true` in the [model definition JSON file](/doc/en/lb2/Model-definition-JSON-file.html).
+[`upsert()`](http://apidocs.strongloop.com/loopback/#persistedmodel-upsert), ensure that `validateUpsert` option is set to `true` in the [model definition JSON file](Model-definition-JSON-file.html).
-By default, the [model generator](/doc/en/lb2/Model-generator.html) sets this property to true.
+By default, the [model generator](Model-generator.html) sets this property to true." %}

-" %}

 To invoke the validation constraints explicitly, call [`isValid()`](http://apidocs.strongloop.com/loopback-datasource-juggler/#validatable-prototype-isvalid).